acmoles/portfolio/portfolio/about.md

 I've had the pleasure to collaborate with great people on diverse products, from time-critical [MVPs](/projects/toucanbox) at startups to [iterative features](/projects/ecosia/#product-design-at-scale) reaching millions of users.
 My natural curiosity and adaptability have led me to play varied roles in the agile product team.
 As a designer and product person, I've found a lifetime of tinkering with digital tools, languages and technologies to be extremely advantageous.

-What drives me is the belief that technology has immense potential to enhance everyone's creativity and learning.
+What drives me is the belief that everyone's creativity and learning can be enhanced by technology.
 By distilling complexity through design, I strive to open up this potential to wider audiences.
 I see rigorously designed interfaces with playful interactions as a key ingredient.
-Another is iteration - testing early and often. _The human-centred design process is my guiding north star and the thread that runs throughout my career._ I originally hail from Edinburgh, Scotland, I recently called London home and I'm currently based in Berlin.
+Another is iteration - testing with users early and often. _The human-centred design process is my guiding north star and the thread that runs throughout my career._ I originally hail from Edinburgh, Scotland, I recently called London home and I'm currently based in Berlin.

 <!--
 as a force for good in our lives